openshift/openshift-tools/ansible/roles/git_rebase_upstream/README.md

-verify_aws_accountid
+git_rebase_upstream
 =========
-This role checks to see if the AWS Key matches an account ID.
-If they don't match, it will fail
+This role does a git rebase of the upstream branch

 Configure
 ------------